Caring for Survivors of Torture

 Gives voice to soldiers living with PTSD to help erase the stigma, examines the growing number of military suicides, and shows a successful group therapy program.

-Moving portrait of legendary environmentalist, Doug Peacock.
+Moving portrait of legendary environmentalist and Vietnam vet, Doug Peacock.

 Exposé of the horrifying results of the 1996 immigration law.